Faster Approximation Scheme for Euclidean $k$-TSP: Abstract

 \section{Abstract}

-In the Euclidean $k$-TSP (resp.\ Euclidean $k$-MST), we are given $n$ points in the $d$-dimensional Euclidean space (for any fixed constant $d\geq 2$) and a positive integer $k$, the goal is to find a shortest tour visiting at least $k$ points (resp.\ a minimum tree spanning at least $k$ points).
+In the Euclidean $k$-traveling salesman problem ($k$-TSP), we are given $n$ points in the $d$-dimensional Euclidean space, for some fixed constant $d\geq 2$, and a positive integer $k$.
+The goal is to find a shortest tour visiting at least $k$ points.